If you’re one of the fitness enthusiasts who love working out at home and looking for alternatives to bar dips, you’ve come to the perfect place.

 7. Parallel Dips

-You don’t always need a dip machine to perform a parallel bar dip.
-You can even do that by using a pair of chairs.
 Doing parallel dips on chairs helps enhance grip strength, solidify triceps, and improve mobility so you can perform other tricep bodyweight exercises efficiently, such as diamond pushups and ring dips.

 To perform parallel dips at home:

-If the chairs wobble, you can place them under the mat and put heavy objects on them, or ask your friends or family members to sit on chairs while you perform dips.
+If the chairs wobble, you can place them under the mat and put heavy objects on them, or ask your friends or family members to sit on the chairs while you perform dips.

 8. Single-Leg Dip

-If you want to improve your balance while gaining strength in your upper arms, you can try single-leg dips.
-The single-leg dip is an advanced variation of home dips exercises that require to keep your one leg off the floor.
-You can do it on the floor or on the bench.
+The single-leg dip is an advanced variation of home dip exercises that requires keeping one leg off the floor.
+You can do it on the floor or the bench.

-How to perform single-leg dip at home:
+How to perform a single-leg dip at home:

 - Sit on the floor with your hands at your sides.